beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/embs.PNG)

-**September 28th, 2022:** This year we started a joitn course on computer vision for the Meanning and CV-Inside PhD students entitled: Computational Vision
+**September 28th, 2022:** This year we started a joint course on computer vision for the Meanning and CV-Inside PhD students entitled: Computational Vision
-From 3D Computer Vision to Nerf and Beyond!
-Inn which I will teach image processing and "classical 3D computern vision" to deep learning based apporaches for depth perception and also more recent stuff such as NeRF
+From 3D Computer Vision to Nerf and Beyond! in which I will teach image processing and "classical 3D computer vision" to deep learning based apporaches for depth perception and also more recent stuff such as NeRF

 >> ![ ](/CV.PNG)